Personal Information Protection Policy

 At Clarkson Village Animal Hospital, we are committed to providing our clients with exceptional service.
 As providing this service involves the collection, use and disclosure of some personal information about our clients, protecting their personal information is one of our highest priorities.

 While we have always respected our clients’ privacy and safeguarded their personal information, we have strengthened our commitment to protecting personal information as a result of Ontario’s Personal Health Information Protection Act, 2004.
-PHIPA sets out the ground rules for how B.C. businesses and not-for-profit organizations may collect, use and disclose personal information.
+PHIPA sets out the ground rules for how ON businesses and not-for-profit organizations may collect, use and disclose personal information.

 We will inform our clients of why and how we collect, use and disclose their personal information, obtain their consent where required, and only handle their personal information in a manner that a reasonable person would consider appropriate in the circumstances.